The Best Kid-Friendly Things to Do in Gatlinburg

 Tweens and teens are in for a ghostly good time here.
 Great storytelling guides let you in on some interesting facts about Gatlinburg ghosts.
-The Travel Channel featured these ghost tours and not only will you get the heebie jeebies, but you’ll learn a lot about history.
+The Travel Channel featured these ghost tours and not only will you get the heebie-jeebies, but you’ll learn a lot about history.
 Winning a Trip Advisor Certificate of Excellence, this place will teach you about past residents with not-so-nice pasts.
 Scary good fun!
 Check out Ghost and Haunt.
 Address: 404 Historic Trail-tours leave from the Smoky Mountain Resort.

 Synchronous Lighting Bugs

 If you and your family are lucky enough to be in Gatlinburg for this amazing display, you’re in for a treat.
 Though dates aren’t set in store, the “light show” is normally somewhere between mid-May and mid-June.
-Tens of thousands of fireflies flash and blink in harmony and those who have witnessed this phenomena say it’s one of the most spectacular nature events they’ve ever seen.
+Tens of thousands of fireflies flash and blink in harmony and those who have witnessed this phenomenon say it’s one of the most spectacular natural events they’ve ever seen.
 The trip can take 3 to 6 hours-this event is very popular-so bring your chairs, blankets and stuff and settle in.
 Reserve far in advance and check back to witness nature’s brilliance!
 Visit Smoky Mountains Gatlinburg and Smoky Mountains Guides for more info.

 Ripley’s Believe It or Not & Other Ripley Attractions

 A total transformation has made this Gatlinburg attraction better than ever!
 Its Odditorium has been completely renovated and new items added (as well as favorites remaining).
-Ripley’s Penguin Playhouse in the Ripley Aquarium is the best place to see penguins according to USA today and their Marvelous Mirror Maze and Candy Factory is a great way to get lost without losing your cool.
-For information on Ripley’s a host of family-fun-and friendly activities or to buy an ultimate fun pass, visit Ripley’s Gatlinburg.
+Ripley’s Penguin Playhouse in the Ripley Aquarium is the best place to see penguins according to the USA today and their Marvelous Mirror Maze and Candy Factory is a great way to get lost without losing your cool.
+For information on Ripley’s a host of family-fun-and-friendly activities or to buy an ultimate fun pass, visit Ripley’s Gatlinburg.
 Address: 800 Parkway.

 Anakeesta, a Cherokee word, meaning “the place of the balsams,” is a theme park in the mountains!
 Covering 70 acres, it’s in the heart of Gatlinburg.
 Ride the Chondola, go on an incredible tree canopy walk that puts you up into the trees, biplane, go mining for gems and ride a mountain roller coaster!
 Activities are suited for toddlers to adults and the views are magnificent.
 Touted as having “The Best Selfie Spot in Gatlinburg,” you and your family can make your visit legendary in your hearts and online.
 Visit Anakeesta.
 Address: 576 Parkway.